“Fawn, Fawn!” exclaimed Spot, excitedly. “It’s snowing outside!”

 “Oh leave me alone,” said Fawn, grumpily.
 “I need my sleep.”

 “But Fawn,” said Spot.
-“Jenny and Ricky are outside.”
+“Heather and Ricky are outside.”

 “I don’t care right now,” said Fawn.
 “I didn’t get much sleep last night.
 I’m tired.
 Just leave me alone.”

 “Well,” said Spot.
-“If you wouldn’t stay up so late listening to that new radio that Jenny and Ricky got you for Christmas, you might be able to go to bed earlier.”
+“If you wouldn’t stay up so late listening to that new radio that Heather and Ricky got you for Christmas, you might be able to go to bed earlier.”

 “Oh leave me alone,” cried Fawn.